SHARP-EATMAN

 The shape and color of the ivory facial markings of the male Eucera fasciatella distinguish it from all other male longhorn bees of the Lower Rio Grande Valley.

-In 1970, upon discovering this species, LaBerge placed the fasciatella long-horned bee in a new genus, which he named Pectinapis.
-Some females of this genus had comb-like hairs above the clypeus; all had hairy facial depressions above the clypeus .
+In 1970, upon discovering this species, LaBerge placed the fasciatella longhorn bee in a new genus, which he named Pectinapis.
+Some females of this genus had comb-like hairs above the clypeus; all had hairy facial depressions above the clypeus.
 LaBerge speculated that female Pectinapis used their novel facial apparatus to rake pollen from flowers.
 He noted that some anthophorine (digger) bees had similar facial hairs, which they used to gather pollen.
 (The most common Valley species with such clypeal hairs is Anthophora capistrata, which collects pollen principally from salvia.)

 Michener later reclassified Pectinapis fasciatella in Bees of the World: he felt that the bee's unusual facial characteristics did not merit the conjuring of a new genus.
-He cast this species into the same genus as Wilmatte’s long-horned bees, rechristening it Tetraloniella (Pectinapis) fasciatella.
+He cast this species into the same genus as Wilmatte’s longhorn bees, rechristening it Tetraloniella (Pectinapis) fasciatella.

-Goldenweed long-horned bee
+Goldenweed longhorn bee

 Eucera (Xenoglossodes) eriocarpi